 Recombinant Human Erythropoietin (rhEPO) is a familiar performance-boosting agent.
 Buy EPO because it is widely used by athletes to enhance their endurance.
 The mode of action of recombinant EPO is to increase the hemoglobin level in human blood thus enhancing its oxygen-carrying capacity.
 This oxygen serves as fuel for an athlete’s muscle activity enhancement

 History of EPO (Erythropoietin)

 In 2008 Roche appeared on canvas with an introductory third generation of erythropoietin.
-Mircera (epoetin beta-methoxy polyethylene glycol) is a dominant product with its remarkable features.
-Methoxy polyethylene glycol is a long chain structural part of the drug which ensures the longer half-life.
-Mircera has 20 times longer half-life than epoetin (a part of the drug) thus relaxes its user by giving long dose breaks.
+Mircera (epoetin beta-methoxy polyethylene glycol) is a dominant product with remarkable features.
+Methoxy polyethylene glycol is a long chain structural part of the drug which ensures a longer half-life.
+Mircera has a 20 times longer half-life than epoetin (a part of the drug) thus relaxes its user by giving long dose breaks.

 How is it used and when are you required to test for an EPO?

 Essentially, the erythropoietin (EPO) test can help find out the cause of anemia.
 Buy EPO injection as it can help to identify representatives for the hormone replacement with erythropoietin (e.g. folks with kidney disease).
 It is sometimes used to help identify the cause of far too many red blood cells (polycythemia) or as part of a bone marrow abnormality assessment.